jellieware/Superfast-Search-Everything-Android-/README.md

 # Superfast-Search-Everything-Android-
 Superfast Search-Everything Android

--Gets the internal and external(if there is one) sdcard id automatically -Scans Thousands of files within approximately 10seconds each time the Database Updates or gets updated -Colored keyword results for easy viewing
+-Gets the internal and external(if there is one) sdcard ID automatically -Scans Thousands of files within approximately 10seconds each time the Database Updates or gets updated -Colored keyword results for easy viewing
 -Short Speed Statistics